afair/email_address/README.md

 ## Usage

-Use `EmailAddress` to do transformations and validations.
+Use `CheckEmailAddress` to do transformations and validations.
 You can also instantiate an object to inspect the address.

 These top-level helpers return edited email addresses and validation